frederic-perez/AmE-dictionary/data/idioms.md

 __make the world go round__ :dart: To be of critical or integral importance to the ordinary operation of life or the world at large.
 (Sometimes used hyperbolically.) _I tell you, coffee made the world go round when I was in grad school!_
 __make up one’s mind__ :three: To make a decision. _Too much love will kill you if you can’t make up your mind._ _“The time to make up your mind about people is never.” — The Philadelphia Story_
 __make up__ __8__ _v_ To compensate for a previous discrepancy or transgression. _I’m sorry I missed your game.
 How about I make it up to you with some ice cream?_ _I hope this makes up for last time._
-__make waves__ :four: (making waves) Cause a disturbance or controversy. _We’ve finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water.
+__make waves__ :five: (making waves) Cause a disturbance or controversy. _We’ve finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water.
 __man the fort__ To mind or take charge of a location during the time in which it is unattended by another. _Don’t worry, honey, I’ll man the fort at home until you get back from the grocery store._
 __man up__ To deal with something in a more brave, stoic, or masculine way than one has done so hitherto.
 (Usually used imperatively.) _It’s just a tiny scratch!
 You need to man up and quit crying about it._
 __many happy returns of the day__ I wish you a very happy birthday and many more like it in the future. _Hey Jack, many happy returns of the day!
 Are you going to do anything special to celebrate the occasion?_